Data Assets

 Overview

-Data assets are pointers to remote data storage locations that workflows use to read from or write to.
+Data assets are pointers to remote data storage locations that workflows use to write to.
 Rather than configuring storage paths directly in each node, you create data assets once and reference them across multiple workflows.
 This centralizes storage configuration and simplifies credential management.

 Supported Data Asset Types